Fuel Tech Experts Blog FAQ

 The Mystic World of Fuel Pills

 A company called Fuel Freedom International flooded the Internet with a “magical” gas pill promising ultra-high fuel economy.
 We tested this pill on our Audi A6 and Toyota for a total of five full fuel tanks on consistent, regular commutes.
-It resulted in a random fuel deviation of approximately +/- 1.5 mpg over the original MPG (A6 – 38 MPG and MR2 – 27 MPG), which is consistent with what we would typically expect, hence no gain.
+It resulted in a random fuel deviation of approximately +/- 1.5 mpg over the original MPG (A6 – 38 MPG and MR2 – 27 MPG), consistent with what we would typically expect, hence no gain.

-The claims were further tested but positive results were not forthcoming.
-“The pill will kick in after burning several tanks of fuel” was the explanation of the company.
+The claims were further tested, but positive results were not forthcoming.
+The company’s explanation was that “the pill will kick in after burning several tanks of fuel.”
 But how many?
 Nobody had an answer.
-We considered five tanks over a period of two months more than sufficient for our testing.
+We considered five tanks for two months more than sufficient for our testing.

 Another Texas company launched a hyper campaign promoting a fuel pill that could bring about almost 20 percent fuel savings and reduce emissions significantly when added to a tank of fuel.
 We tried this too and it didn’t work.
-Researchers also tested the product at the University of Texas at Austin and at a Florida university.
-I know I said earlier we weren’t going to concentrate on lab tests but it is merely to make the point that the results were negative in both types of tests.
+Researchers also tested the product at the University of Texas at Austin and a Florida university.
+I know I said earlier that we weren’t going to concentrate on lab tests, but it is merely to make the point that the results were negative in both types of tests.
 Unfortunately, this pill turned out to be nothing more than a chemical equivalent of naphthalene.
 It had nothing to do with improving MPG; rather, it hurt engine performance.
 As a result, the company later had its assets frozen in a lawsuit.

-We have refrained from providing detailed results on all the pills we have tried or providing details on journeys, times, MPG, etc. This is simply because there is nothing to report other than there was no discernible difference on our diesel or petrol test vehicles or from tests conducted by other independent bodies.
+We have refrained from providing detailed results on all the pills we have tried or providing details on journeys, times, MPG, etc. This is simply because there is nothing to report other than no discernible difference on our diesel or petrol test vehicles or from tests conducted by other independent bodies.
 We have not yet seen any scientific or empirical data that proves any of them work, although we wish we had because it would be much more interesting to write about!

 Standalone Fuel Magnets

 Unlike fuel pills, fuel magnets have been around for years.
-Manufacturers claim a “change to the molecular structure of gasoline by aligning the hydrocarbons” that in turn improves fuel efficiency.
+Manufacturers claim a “change to the molecular structure of gasoline by aligning the hydrocarbons” that, in turn, improves fuel efficiency.

 Again we will not delve into too much detail, but needless to say, we tried and tested a variety of fuel magnets on both diesel and petrol test vehicles.

-We can’t help but agree that the negatively surrounding these types of devices is founded.
-For example, a particular fuel magnet hit the headlines in 2005, claiming to improve mileage by 27 percent when added to the fuel line.
+We can’t help but agree that the negativity surrounding these types of devices is founded.
+For example, a fuel magnet hit the headlines in 2005, claiming to improve mileage by 27 percent when added to the fuel line.
 This multimillion-dollar affair was investigated and discovered to be bogus.
 Later, the Federal Trade Commission (FTC) sued the company, which then agreed to pull its ads.

 The Environmental Protection Agency (EPA) evaluated these products and rubbished their claims.
-Vested interests aside, if it had been possible to lower fuel consumption by placing a magnet in the fuel line, then everybody in this cunningly competitive world would have done so, whether subjected to vested interests or not.
+Vested interests aside, if it had been possible to lower fuel consumption by placing a magnet in the fuel line, everybody in this cunningly competitive world would have done so, whether subjected to vested interests or not.

 The Problem of False Claims